skgtjt1/TechEd-Week02-Assignment/README.md

 5. Javascript Elements
 6. Look at stretch goals

+*more planning*
+thumbnails should use lower resolution images to save bandwidth

 # below is the moodle assignment info:

 Project: Building an accessible image gallery